Grilled Pork Tenderloin with Orange Marmalade Glaze

 - 2 scallions, thinly sliced (optional)

-1 In a small saucepan, bring the soy sauce, marmalade, honey, rice wine vinegar, and red pepper flakes to a simmer over medium heat.
-Remove from the flame and let cool to room temperature.
-Distribute the glaze evenly in 2 bowls.
-Marinate the tenderloin roast for a min of 1 hour in the glaze.
+1 Make marinade: In a small saucepan, bring the soy sauce, marmalade, honey, rice wine vinegar, and red pepper flakes to a simmer over medium heat.
+Remove from the flame and let cool.

 Serve with rice.